rodrigoluizinfo/Pitch---Renova-o-Sustent-vel-de-Frotas-de-Caminh-es/README.md

 ### Here is the machine learning model for clustering customers who own vehicles with advanced age and high maintenance costs.
 ### P.S: The unsupervised learning model - DBSCAN - was used
-### The model was applied to both non-normalized and normalized data, highlighting the importance of normalization.
+### P.S: The model was applied to both non-normalized and normalized data, highlighting the importance of normalization.

 ### OBS: You need to unzip the datasets.zip file to access the folder containing the Oficina.csv file in order to execute the code without errors.